-90-554 (6) Justification.
-The need and justification for the proposed change.
-The evaluation shall address but shall not be limited to the following issues:

-a.
-Comprehensive Plan consistency.
-Identifying impacts of the proposed change in the Comprehensive Plan future land use map on the overall purpose of the Comprehensive Plan and consistency with applicable policies within the Comprehensive Plan.
+- (6) Justification.
+The need and justification for the proposed change shall be stated.
+The evaluation shall address but shall not be limited to the following issues: - a.
+Comprehensive plan consistency.
+Identifying impacts of the proposed change in zoning on the comprehensive plan.
+The zoning must be consistent with the comprehensive plan.